ga4gh/gks-common/schema/core-im/def/Activity.rst

    *  - extensions
       - `Extension </ga4gh/schema/gks-common/1.x/data-types/json/Extension>`_
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
    *  - subtype
       - {'$ref': '/ga4gh/schema/gks-common/1.x/data-types/json/Coding'}
       - 0..1
-      - A specific type of data set the Activity instance represents (e.g. 'research activity',  clinical activity', curation activity')
+      - A specific type of activity the Activity instance represents.
    *  - date
       - string
       - 0..1
       - The date that the Activity was completed.
    *  - performedBy
       - :ref:`Agent`
       - 0..m